Nature

 How to Pronounce Nature

 Our model has identified 3 different pronunciations for the name Nature.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 80.0% confident that Nature is pronounced as NAY-cher.
-The next most likely pronunciation is NAYT-cher, at 12.5% confidence.
+Our model is 80.0% confident that Nature is pronounced as NAY-cher, which has 2 syllables.
+The next most likely pronunciation is NAYT-cher, at 12.5% confidence, with 2 syllables.

 2